Skip to main content Skip to secondary navigation

 It's up to you to find a placement in an organization or department, arrange an interview, and negotiate a job description.

-3. Complete the student application
+3. Complete the student application (available January 2026)

 Your partner organization supervisor must complete an application online.
-When you complete your application in SOLO, request that a link be sent to your partner organization so they can complete the Community Partner Application/Recommendation through SOLO.
+When you complete your application in SOLO, you should request that a link be sent to your partner organization so they can complete the Community Partner Application/Recommendation through SOLO.
 No actual recommendations are required for this program.

 5. Obtain nonprofit status verification